shahbagdadi/basicHR/README.md

 Success Response - Http 201 (Created)
 {
- "team_id" : "T0000001"
+ "teamId" : "T0000001"
  }

 ```

 #### LIST all Employees
 This end point will only return 10 records by default.
 The endpoint can be passed optional query paramters
 page - The page to return
 per_pages - The number of records per page.
 ```